Ignite-Strategies/ignitebd-clientportal/docs/UNIVERSAL_CONTACT_PERSONHOOD.md

 **Universal Personhood** is the architectural principle that a single Firebase UID represents a user across all applications in the Ignite ecosystem.
 One person = One Firebase UID = One Contact record = Access everywhere.

+**CRITICAL:** Both the main app and client portal call the **SAME DATABASE**.
+They share the same PostgreSQL database via Prisma.
+This is why universal personhood works - there's only ONE Contact record, and both apps read/write to it.

 ## Core Concept

 ```